 The first major collection was the papers of Harry Golden, a bestselling author, newspaper reporter and publisher, civil rights activist and public gadfly.

-The second important manuscript collection was the papers of Charlotte Mayor Stan Brookshire and today Special Collections contains the papers of all Charlotte Mayors since that time.
+The second important manuscript collection was the papers of Charlotte Mayor Stan Brookshire who donated them to UNCC to keep them from being discarded by the city.
+Today Special Collections contains the papers of all Charlotte Mayors since that time.